 Individual subscriptions may be paid online, via paypal.

-Alternatively, individual subscribers may print out this form and returned with a cheque or money order to The TREASURER, IRISH HISTORICAL STUDIES PUBLICATIONS LTD at the following address.
+Alternatively, individual subscribers may print out this form and returned with a cheque or money order.
+As our address in Trinity College Dubln is currently closed due to the Covid-19 pandemic please post your subscription to The TREASURER, IRISH HISTORICAL STUDIES PUBLICATIONS CLG, 128 Rock Road, Booterstown, Co.
+Dublin A94 Y5W7.

 Queries regarding individual subscriptions should be addressed to firstname.lastname@example.org.